 An intercharacter delay of up to 495 milliseconds may be placed after the transmission of a particular character of scanned data.
-Scan the Delay Length bar code below, then scan the number of steps in 5 millisecond increments and the Save bar code using the inside the back cover of this manual.

-Next, scan the Character to Trigger Delay bar code, then the 2-digit hex value for the ASCII character that will trigger the delay ASCII Conversion Chart (Code Page 1252), page A-3.
+Scan the Delay Length bar code below, then scan the number of steps in 5 millisecond increments and the Save bar code using the Programming Chart inside the back cover of this manual.
+Next, scan the Character to Trigger Delay bar code, then the 2-digit hex value for a printable character to trigger the delay (see Lower ASCII Reference Table on page A-5).
 The range is 00-FF.